ASTR 1210 (O'Connell) Study Guide

 that the Earth be at the center of the Universe.

-the planetary motions are not perfectly circular, therefore:
+around the Sun, and the planetary motions are not perfectly

-- Ptolemy had to add a number of complicated geometric features
+- Therefore, Ptolemy had to add a number of complicated geometric features

 in order to reproduce the observed planetary motions.